Gavan Mackenzie BSc MRICS

 Key to Gavan’s modus operandi is his strategic ability to assemble A-teams, respond rapidly to pan-European requests from clients, and to manage deliverables to a high standard.
 This led to a full-time presence in various countries over the years to meet project requirements including in Germany, The Netherlands, Sweden, Finland, Switzerland, and the UAE, amongst other locations.

 Gavan has built an extensive network of expertise across the EMEA region amongst the real estate, design and construction disciplines and he has worked in over 20 countries.

 In conjunction with the sineQN team, over the past two years Gavan has reshaped the firm, responding to changing requirements from clients and the European market.
-The majority focus of the firm is now on development management in the data centre sector, which is a hugely exciting space and the culmination of many years of experience.
+The majority focus of the firm is now on development management and commercial deals in the data centre sector, which is a hugely exciting space and the culmination of many years of experience.

 Mark Ruff BEng (Hons) MBA